-- · An individual must harvest his or her own limit. - It is illegal to go afield with a firearm or archery equipment while intoxicated. - It is illegal to possess or use an electronic or recorded call while hunting migratory game birds. - Use of artificial light, night vision, thermal vision or infrared light for locating or hunting game is prohibited, except for beaver, raccoon, fox and coyote during the open night hunting season on the animal. - Hunters may retrieve game that has fallen into a state wildlife refuge if they leave their firearms outside the boundary.
+- An individual must harvest his or her own limit. - It is illegal to go afield with a firearm or archery equipment while intoxicated. - It is illegal to possess or use an electronic or recorded call while hunting migratory game birds. - Use of artificial light, night vision, thermal vision or infrared light for locating or hunting game is prohibited, except for beaver, raccoon, fox and coyote during the open night hunting season on the animal. - Hunters may retrieve game that has fallen into a state wildlife refuge if they leave their firearms outside the boundary.
 They may not retrieve game that has fallen into a federal wildlife refuge unless there has been a retrieving zone designated by the refuge manager. - It is illegal to shoot harmless birds.
-All hawks, owls, falcons and eagles are protected by state and federal law. - · It is illegal to use live ducks or geese as decoys. - No person may possess or sell any live wildlife or release any wildlife into the wild without a permit from the Department.
+All hawks, owls, falcons and eagles are protected by state and federal law. - · It is illegal to use live ducks or geese as decoys. - No person may possess or sell any live wildlife or release any wildlife into the wild without a permit from the Department. - Trail cameras may not be installed on private property without written permission from the landowner, or an individual authorized by the owner, and the camera must have an equipment registration number, or the individuals name, address and telephone number.